-Homework assignments (40%).
+Homework assignments (30%).
 Homework assignments are an opportunity to practice the methods presented in class and in the readings.
 These assignments will consist of a set of problems or applications of techniques covered in class.
 Some of these assignments will involve using SPSS to apply statistical techniques to actual data.
 Students may work in groups on these assignments, but the work students turn in must be their own.
 Students must complete and submit all of the assignments by the due date to pass the course.
-Details will be provided at the appropriate time.
+Details will be provided at the appropriate time (usually one week before the due).
 This assignment evaluates CLOs #2 and #3.